Wondering how much it costs to buy a house or a flat in Scotland?

 The lender will require you to take out buildings insurance to protect your new home against damage from fire, floods, subsidence and other risks.

-The amount you pay is based on where the property is and its valuation band the property is in (apart from in Northern Ireland where rates are set individually).
+The amount you pay is based on where the property is and the valuation band the property is in (apart from in Northern Ireland where rates are set individually).

 Ask the sellers how much they spend on utilities – gas, electricity and water – every year.